Skip to main content

 TXT example.org. v=spf1 mx ra=postmaster -all

-Domain-based Message Authentication, Reporting & Conformance (DMARC) builds on SPF and DKIM, specifying what to do when an email fails authentication and where to send reports.
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) builds on SPF and DKIM, instructing receiving servers how to handle a message that fails authentication and where to send aggregate and forensic reports.

-This example tells receiving servers to reject non-authenticating messages and send both aggregate (rua
+The example tells receiving servers to reject unauthenticated messages and to deliver aggregate (rua) and forensic (ruf) reports to the postmaster address.

 CNAME mta-sts.example.org. mail.example.org.